robcarver17/pysystemtrade/docs/userguide.md

 #### Using the standard [ForecastCombineFixed class](/systems/forecast_combine.py)

 The current standard 'fixed' class uses fixed weights and a fixed multiplier.
+It is included in the pre-baked [standard futures system](#futures_system).

-All are configurable.
+Both weights and multiplier are configurable.

 Forecast weights can be (a) common across instruments, or (b) specified differently for each instrument.
 If not included equal weights will be used.